 A genuine Colombian mondongo in Medellin is prepared with heaps of chopped veggies like onions, carrots, peas, and a whole lot of cilantro.

-Sancocho
+Sancocho Colombiano

-Mazamorra
+Mazamorra Colombiana

-The mazamorra is, hands down, one of the most unusual must-try Colombian dishes in Medellin.
-The mazamorra is a traditional Colombian food heritage you should try when in Medellin.
+The mazamorra Colombiana is, hands down, one of the most unusual must-try Colombian dishes in Medellin.
+The mazamorra Colombiana is a traditional Colombian food heritage you should try when in Medellin.
 Tourists compare it to the southern-favorite grits.

 The dish is made of milk and corn with a strong sweet aftertaste.
 Colombians usually pair the mazamorra with bocadillo, which is a Colombian sweet made of guava, caramel, and brown sugar.

-Calentado
+Calentado Colombiano

 The next Colombian trademark in food is the calentado, which is actually a meal made from leftovers.
 Colombians prefer the calentado for breakfast, and what a breakfast it is!
 Rice, beans, avocado, arepa, and fried eggs comprise this sizable breakfast dish.
 In some parts of Colombia, the calentado is paired with meat, too

-Lechona
+Lechona Colombiana

-The lechona is another tourist attraction in Medellin, especially for food enthusiasts and aspiring chefs.
-If you’re rather lighthearted, you might want to skip this one and stick to the arepa instead, ‘cause the lechona is basically a whole pig stuffed with peas, onions, rice, and different Colombian spices.
+The lechona colombiana is another tourist attraction in Medellin, especially for food enthusiasts and aspiring chefs.
+If you’re rather lighthearted, you might want to skip this one and stick to the arepa instead, ‘cause the lechona colombiana is basically a whole pig stuffed with peas, onions, rice, and different Colombian spices.
 The pig is then laid in a clay oven to cook slowly for 12 whole hours.
 Talk about food diversity!

-Cazuela de Mariscos
+Cazuela de Mariscos Colombiana

 If nothing rocks your boat like seafood, then this next dish is something you shouldn’t miss while in Medellin.
-The cazuela de mariscos is the best of Colombian seafood.
+The cazuela de mariscos colombiana is the best of Colombian seafood.
 It is a thick soup made of lobster, shrimp, veggies, and white fish cooked in coconut milk.

 Colombians consider this dish an aphrodisiac, so if you’re traveling to Medellin with a partner, wrap up your VIP stay with the cazuela de mariscos.